achronos0/php-httpsession/README.md

 Useful can be used quickly without lots of reading and training.

 Class hierarchy is flat.
 Each class does one thing.
-All classes are intended to be directly used by application developers.
+All classes are immediately useful to application developers.

 *Easy integration*

 Useful does not _require_ you to do anything in one particular way.

-It has no internal dependencies between classes.
-It has few external dependencies, and those are clearly marked.
+It has few dependencies, and dependencies are clearly marked.
 Every class stands on its own and can be used on its own.

 ## Requirements

-PHP 5 >= 5.4, or PHP 7, or PHP 5 >= 5.1 with special handling (see _No namespaces_ below).
+PHP 5 >= 5.4 or PHP 7; or PHP 5 >= 5.1 with special handling (see _No namespaces_ below).

 Most classes should work anywhere that PHP does.
-Exceptions, such as `Cli` and `Script`, will be clearly marked.
+Exceptions are clearly marked.

 ## Installation